I Asked Agentic AI to Build My OPC Pipeline (And It Actually Worked)

 What is agentic AI?

-Agentic AI refers to artificial intelligence systems that take autonomous action to accomplish goals, rather than just answering questions.
-Unlike chatbots, agentic AI uses tools, makes decisions, and executes multi-step workflows.
-In OPC Data Wrangler, it creates visual pipeline nodes, configures connections, and wires data flows based on natural language instructions.
+Agentic AI refers to AI systems that take autonomous action to accomplish goals, not just answer questions.
+Agentic systems use tools, make decisions, and execute multi-step workflows.
+In OPC Data Wrangler, the agent creates visual pipeline nodes, configures connections, and wires data flows based on natural language instructions.

 How do AI agents differ from chatbots?

-Chatbots respond to questions with text answers.
+Chatbots respond to questions with text.
 AI agents take action in external systems.
-When you ask a chatbot about building a pipeline, it explains how.
-When you ask an AI agent, it builds the pipeline.
-AI agents use tool-calling capabilities to interact with software and complete tasks autonomously.
+Ask a chatbot about building a pipeline and it explains how.
+Ask an AI agent and it builds the pipeline.
+Agents use tool-calling to interact with software and complete tasks.

 Can AI build industrial pipelines safely?

 Yes, with the right architecture.
-OPC Data Wrangler uses human-in-the-loop approval where destructive operations require confirmation.
+OPC Data Wrangler uses human-in-the-loop approval where destructive operations need confirmation.
 The visual DAG means every action creates inspectable nodes.
-Engineers verify exactly what the AI created before deploying.
+Engineers verify what the AI created before deploying.

 What is tool-use AI?